Martín Dihigo: Legacy and honors

-Known as humorous, good-natured, well read, as well as a versatile player, Dihigo is one of the only players to be inducted into four major baseball halls of fame: the American, Cuban, Mexican, and Dominican Baseball Halls of Fame.
+Dihigo is one of the few players to be inducted into four major baseball halls of fame: the American, Cuban, Mexican, and Dominican Baseball Halls of Fame.
 (Note: Dihigo has been widely described as be a member of five halls of fame; the four mentioned, as well as the Venezuelan Baseball Hall of Fame.
 However, Dihigo was never officially inducted into the Venezuelan Baseball Hall of Fame.)

 Dihigo's stature as a ballplayer is reflected in this conversation between former Dodgers general manager Al Campanis and broadcaster Jaime Jarrín:

 Al said, 'Jaime, the best player that I have ever seen in my life is Martin Dihigo, but he never came to the Major Leagues,'" Jarrin said. "'After Dihigo, I would put Roberto Clemente above Willie Mays.
 Those are the two best players I have ever seen in my entire life.'

 Others had heaped praise on him earlier, as well.
 Hall of Famer Buck Leonard said, “He was the greatest all-around player I know.
 I'd say he was the best ballplayer of all time, black or white.
 He could do it all.
 He is my ideal ballplayer, makes no difference what race either.
 If he's not the greatest I don't know who is.
 You take your Ruths, Cobbs, and DiMaggios.
 Give me Dihigo and I bet I'd beat you almost every time.”

 Hall of Famer Johnny Mize said, “He was the only guy I ever saw who could play all nine positions, manage, run and switch-hit.”

 In February 2025, Dihigo was selected by a committee of journalists as a pitcher for the Mexican League Centennial All-Time Team on the occasion of the league's hundredth anniversary.